webix-hub/docs/data/api/ui.spreadsheet_freezerows.md

 @params:

-- rows		number		the number of rows to freeze, starting from 0 (zero)
+- rows		number		the amount of rows to freeze, starting from 0 (zero)